-As of December 31, 2019 and 2018, the Company had accumulated non-capital losses totaling \$3.5 and \$3.7 million, respectively, in Germany which can be carried forward indefinitely, and net operating losses of \$65.7 and \$24.6 million respectively, in the U.S. (federal and state), which may be available to carry forward and offset future years' taxable income.
+As of December 31, 2020 and 2019, the Company had accumulated net operating losses totaling \$87.2 million and \$65.7 million, respectively, in the U.S. (federal and state), which may be available to carry forward and offset future years' taxable income.
 U.S. federal losses can be carried forward indefinitely, and state losses expire in various amounts beginning in 2026.
+The Company also had accumulated losses totaling \$3.9 million and \$3.5 million in Germany which can be carried forward indefinitely.